Fairfax County registered voters who will be away from Fairfax County on

 Absentee Precinct (CAP).
 Fairfax County uses optical scan equipment to

-count paper ballots.
-Please follow the marking instructions on your
+count electronically scanned ballots.
+Please follow the marking

-legal address, your signature, your witness's signature
+your full name, legal address, your signature, your witness's signature

 and a date.
 Anyone, including your spouse, family member or neighbor, may